OpenSimulationInterface/osi-sensor-model-packaging/doc/specification.rst

 - ``OSMPGroundTruthInit`` MUST be encoded as ``osi3::GroundTruth`` (see the OSI specification documentation for more details).

-- ``OSMPGroundTruthInit`` MUST contain all static data (e.g. roads) encountered by the model during a simulation run.
-Any dynamic data (e.g. MovingObjects) it contains MUST NOT be used and has no specified semantics.
+- ``OSMPGroundTruthInit`` MUST contain all data which is requested by the model in ``OSMPGroundTruthInitConfiguration``but MUST NOT contain more data.
+The model is expected to be able to concatenate data during runtime based on its request.

-- The Ids of objects in ``OSMPGroundTruthInit`` MUST be identical to the Ids of the same objects contained in later ``OSMPSensorViewIn`` or other input data.
+- DEPRECATED: The Ids of objects in ``OSMPGroundTruthInit`` MUST be identical to the Ids of the same objects contained in later ``OSMPSensorViewIn`` or other input data.

 - If the model is instantiated multiple times, then all instantiations SHOULD